freeCodeCamp/freeCodeCamp/docs/style-guide-for-curriculum-challenges.md

 - simplify the challenge, or
 - split the challenge into two challenges.

-The 2 minute rule forces you, the challenge designer, to make your directions concise, your seed code clear, and your tests straight-forward.
+The 2-minute rule forces you, the challenge designer, to make your directions concise, your seed code clear, and your tests straight-forward.

 We have JavaScript events that track how long it takes for campers to solve challenges and we can use them to identify challenges that need to be simplified or split.